 Rampart Reservoir is located northwest of Colorado Springs, a little more than four miles from Woodland Park.

 Rampart is our largest reservoir.
-It stores water from our other systems and it also powers our Tesla Hydro Power Plant, generating electricity on its way to treatment for our customers.
+It stores water from our high mountain systems, which powers our Tesla Hydro Power Plant, generating electricity on its way to treatment for our customers.

 It's also a popular recreation destination for fishing, boating and camping.
 The U.S. Forest Service manages recreation at Rampart Reservoir.
 Please visit its site for operating hours and more information.